 If you’ve spent a minute cleansing, then hopefully you can spend a minute on some more skincare, too.
 However, if you don’t have time for a full-on routine, then just massage some moisturiser into your face after washing it.
-I’ve also written about a low energy skincare routine here, if you like the idea of skincare as self care, but don’t have a lot of time.
+It can be the quick pick-me-up we need to feel good!

 12. Moisturise everywhere else!

 While you’re there, don’t just stop at your face.
 Find a cream or butter you really like the smell of and spend five minutes massaging it into your arms, legs, wherever.
 Even just the act of doing this can instantly calm you down, and the smell will also ensure that mental health boost you get continues throughout the day.

 I can’t be the only person who thinks that there’s nothing better than a big ol’ stretch?!
 The ones first thing in the morning and when you get into bed are the best, but this is one of those self-care techniques you can squeeze in at any point during the day.

 14. Tell someone you love them

 This will take 30 seconds of your day, so go do it now!
 Tell someone that you love them, you’re proud of them, or that they’re amazing.
 As humans, we get such a positive mental health buzz from being kind to other people, but we perhaps don’t do it as often as we should.